what to wear to Wimbledon tennis

 Best foot forward

-Kate Middleton’s favourite sky-high spectator pumps are chic, but most of us aren’t a dab hand at walking in heels all day long.
+The Princess of Wales' favourite sky-high spectator pumps are chic, but most of us aren’t a dab hand at walking in heels all day long.
 Lucky, then, that Aquazzura's rendition comes with a block heel.
-The Princess also favours the more comfortable Castañer's espadrille wedges which you’ll surely be reaching for all summer.
-Wish to skip the heels all together?
-Consider Ferragamo’s black loafers with stacked heels and gold-toned hardware for a smart alternative.
+The Princess also favours the more comfortable espadrille wedge – take Castañer's fuchsia pair, which you’ll surely be reaching for all summer.

 Aquazzura French flirt leather pumps